 Affordances and features.
-We also side-stepped - in Sec.
-4 -two issues that are central to the notion of metamodel:
+We also side-stepped - in Sect.
+4 - two issues that are central to the notion of metamodel:

-1. The first is "ontological".
-It is the problem of determining whether a list of features is a good way to support the affordances of ASCS.
-On one hand, we have incidental indication that all the features we mentioned are present in one way or another the formalisms and their operationalisation, in order to arrive to a proper specification (C).
-We acknowledge that those same issues - as well as the computational considerations of their Step 2, Phase2 - are all present in the "top-down" design and the choice of the metamodel in the families of examples we have mentioned along the paper, and some objective indication that most are needed to implement the type of ASCS that the seven frameworks mentioned in section 5, in as much as most of these features are directly accessible (i.e. features may be expressed and implemented with their basic constructs and artefacts), and may otherwise be paraphrased.
-However, a serious effort on an extensional description of ASCS is needed to avoid the latent petitio of this argument.

-2. The second is methodological.
-Whichever way this "completeness" is achieved or demonstrated, the problem of choosing a collection of features and a good form of description and implementation for those features needs to be resolved for the design of a metamodel (and its corresponding platform), and then the actual instantiation has to be decided when modelling a particular ASCS.
+- 1. The first is ontological.
+It is the problem of determining whether a list of features is a good way to support the affordances of SCTS.
+On one hand, we have incidental indication that all the features we mentioned are present in one way or another in the families of examples we have mentioned along the paper, and some objective indication that most are needed to implement the type of SCTS that the seven frameworks mentioned in Sect.
+5, in as much as most of these features are directly accessible (i.e. features may be expressed and implemented with their basic constructs and artefacts), and may otherwise be paraphrased.
+However, a serious effort on an extensional description of SCTS is needed to avoid the latent petitio of this argument. - 2.
+The second is methodological.
+Whichever way this "completeness" is achieved or demonstrated, the problem of choosing a collection of features and a good form of description and implementation for those features needs to be resolved for the design of a metamodel (and its corresponding platform), and then the actual instantiation has to be decided when modelling a particular SCTS.

 Metamodel specialisation.
 The previous remark directs attention at a significant design challenge: how specialised should a metamodel be?
-There is no obvious reason that we can find that prevents the creation of a single metamodel for all ASCS but neither is there an obvious reason that we can find to claim that developing such an archetype would be advantageous.
+There is no obvious reason that we can find that prevents the creation of a single metamodel for all SCTS but neither is there an obvious reason that we can find to claim that developing such an archetype would be advantageous.

-Experience with the seven metamodels listed in section 5 confirm the procrustean curse of formalisms and implementations: every time one models an ASCS with one of those frameworks, the ASCS is "tortured" into the particular features afforded directly by the framework.
+Experience with the seven metamodels listed in Sect.
+5 confirm the procrustean curse of formalisms and implementations: every time one models an SCTS with one of those frameworks, the SCTS is "tortured" into the particular features afforded directly by the framework.
 We presently lack a systematic comparison of frameworks that assesses their advantages and limitations and provides sound guidelines for choosing one or another, or to approach the question of whether a unifying framework would be that ultimate metamodel.

 On the other hand, the same reservations about the procrustean curse would suggest the possibility of moving in the opposite direction.
-That is, develop metamodels (and platforms) that are well-adapted to particular types of ASCS: a metamodel for games, another one for participatory social simulations, another one for crowd-based ASCS, and so on.
+That is, develop metamodels (and platforms) that are well-adapted to particular types of SCTS: a metamodel for games, another one for participatory social simulations, yet another one for crowd-based SCTS, and so on.
 The question then is, where should the specialisation stop?
 A metamodel for games or a metamodel for first-person shooter games and one for MMORGs and one for serious games?
-Again, we lack enough empirical analysis of families of ASCS and a robust understanding of affordances, features and metamodels to venture even a tentative answer, but these are open questions that, we believe, may be fruitfully explored.
+Again, we lack enough empirical analysis of families of SCTS and a robust understanding of affordances, features and metamodels to venture even a tentative answer, but these are open questions that, we believe, may be fruitfully explored.